Juan-Alves-1/financial-health-calculator/readme.md

 # Financial Health Indicator (FHI) Web Application with Nginx Reverse Proxy and TLS

 This repository contains the Financial Health Indicator (FHI) Web Application, a Go-based application designed to calculate financial health and savings projections.
 The application serves HTML pages with results and is containerized alongside a Dockerized Nginx reverse proxy, configured to handle TLS encryption using Let's Encrypt.

----

 ## Features

 1. **Go Application**:
    - Developed using Go to calculate financial health indicators and savings projections.
-   - Renders HTML pages for results instead of JSON API responses.
+   - Renders HTML pages for results according to outcome.
    - Containerized with Docker for ease of deployment.

 2. **Nginx Reverse Proxy**: